 Non-Surgical Weight Management

 Developing your own balance of smart eating, attitude and activity is key to successful weight loss and management.
-The Harper BMI non-surgical weight management program combines nutrition, behavior and fitness assessments to develop individualized plans that will help you achieve weight loss success.
-To learn more about Harper BMI Non-Surgical Weight Management, click here.
+The DMC has partnered with Medical Weight Loss Clinic to provide you a comprehensive non-surgical weight management program.
+To learn more about Non-Surgical Weight Management, click here.

 To learn more about the bariatric/weight loss program at DMC Harper University Hospital, visit their website.
 For an appointment, a second opinion or more information, please call 1-877-362-9898.